virajnilakh/ZenHealth/Algorithm/ZenHealthAppEngine/readme.txt

 This is a simple sample that shows how to:

-- Create a Google App Engine service on Google Cloud Platform that loads a pickled scikit-learn model from Google Cloud Storage, and use it to serve prediction requests through Google Cloud Endpoints.
-See the accompanying [blog post](https://cloud.google.com/community/tutorials/appengine-serve-machine-learning-model).
+- Create a Google App Engine service on Google Cloud Platform that loads a pickled scikit-learn model from Google Cloud Storage, and use it to serve ML requests through Google Cloud Endpoints.

 The benefits of this configuration include: